What is Gorilla Trekking?

 Gorilla trekking in the DRC

-Gorilla trekking in DR Congo is currently closed due to current military operations against the rebels and the recent volcanic eruptions that are still active.
+Gorilla tours / Trekking in DR Congo is currently closed due to current military operations against the rebels and the recent volcanic eruptions that are still active.

 There are currently six habituated families in the DRC.
 Although this number is always in flow as new families can be created from breakups from the existing ones.
 Or a family from Rwanda could travel across as it happened in the opposite direction in the past.